 Based on the Coalition government’s decision to abolish the old system where the Home Secretary and Chief Constables were fully responsible on how the police force was being funded, the new system is less than friendly, the consequences of which are being felt both by the police force and the general public.
+The general election seems to have had a negative impact upon policing in the UK.

 As of November 2012, the responsibility of police funding has come directly under the elected Police and Crime Commissioners unit.
 Although in general the police have consistently voiced their reservations about this new system, little adequate attention has been given, resulting in the current dismal morale condition of the force.